makerplane/pyEfis/docs/screenbuilder.md

       - set bg color: lightgray
     continue: true
 ```
 In the example above `when:` is the condition where we are checking if the SCREEN the button is on is the screen named EMS.
 This condition will be evaluated whenever dbkey or any of the confition_keys changes.
 If `when:` evaluates to true the actions specified will be executed.
 By default once a condition evaluates to true no other conditions will be evaluated.
-But in this example the option `continue: true` is included which allows the following conditions to also be evaluated.
+But in this example the option `continue: true` is included which allows the following conditions to also be evaluated.<br>

 All of the conditions are evaluated using the library `pycond`, you can read its documentation if you need help making conditions but normally `eq`, `ne`, `and`, `or` and the breackets `[]` are suffecient to make condition statements.

 ### Variables

 the dbkey and condition_keys are avaliable to use in the conditions.
-IF you included `CHT11` as a dbkey or condition_key you can use CHT11 as a variable in the condition statement.
+If you included `CHT11` as a dbkey or condition_key you can use CHT11 as a variable in the condition statement.
 For all FIX db items variables or `old`, `bad` etc and aux values are also avaliable.
 ```
 KEY.old
 KEY.bad